 Wellington Girls’ College enrols international students from Years 10 – 13 from all over the world, primarily from Asia and Europe.
 Our classroom programmes are suited to English language learning and academic achievement.
 Our school and extra-curricular programmes are well suited to experiencing NZ lifestyle and culture.

 Students can come for a language and lifestyle experience from one term to one year.
-We rarely offer short stay or group programmes
+We occasionally offer short stay or group programmes, at the discretion of the International Director.

 Many students come to WGC to achieve a University Entrance qualification for NZ or overseas universities.
 To achieve University Entrance, students must allow a minimum of two years and preferably three years study at Year 11, 12 and 13, starting in February of Year 11.